 Dutch Physics and Lorentz

 My present research has two points of focus.
 The first one is the history of Dutch physics in the nineteenth and twentieth centuries.
 I am in particular interested in the work of the Dutch physicist Hendrik Antoon Lorentz (1853-1928, Nobel Prize for Physics 1902, together with Pieter Zeeman).
-I am writing his biography and editing his scientific correspondence, the first volume of which has appeared in the fall of 2008.
-A second (and final) volume is in preparation.
+I have edited his scientific correspondence in two volumes (2008 and 2018) and written his biography, which was published in Dutch in the fall of 2019.
+I am currently working on a detailed technical analysis of Lorentz’s early work in electrodynamics.

 My second research focus is the work of Albert Einstein.
 Since as long ago as 1985 I have been connected with the Einstein Papers Project in various editorial capacities, first in Boston (at Boston University) and since 2000 in Pasadena, at the California Institute of Technology (Caltech).
 Right now I am a Senior Editor at the Einstein Papers, as well as a Visiting Associate in History at the Division of Humanities and Social Sciences of Caltech.
 These positions require my presence at Caltech for part of the year.

 Volume 11 of the Collected Papers of Albert Einstein (2009), of which I was the lead editor, has been awarded the Wheatley Medal of the British Society of Indexers.
-Volume 13, on which I collaborated as an Associate Editor, appeared in the fall of 2012.
-Volume 14 was published in April 2015.
-Sixteen more volumes are to follow.
+The latest volume, Volume 15, was published in 2018; Volume 16 will appear in 2021.
+Fourteen more volumes are to follow.

 From 1998 until the summer of 2013 I held the Pieter Zeeman Chair of History of Physics, which made me the first professor of history of physics at the University of Amsterdam ever.
 I was also a member of the History Department of the Faculty of Humanities at this university.
 In July 2013 I became Professor Emeritus and on 12 September I delivered my farewell lecture in the Aula of the University.
 I was presented with a wonderful Festschrift, with contributions by colleagues and friends from various countries.
 The original lecture can be downloaded here; there is also an English translation.